Ircama/osm-carto-tutorials/pages/how-to-contribute.md

 ---
-layout: default
+layout: note
-title: How to contribute to this site for documents
+title: How to contribute to this site with new documents
 comments: true
 permalink: /how-to-contribute/
 ---
-# How to contribute to this site with new documents

 I’m happy to receive contributions and thanks for your effort.

 This document assists you in providing updates or additions to the documentation of the "OpenStreetMap Carto Tutorials" site.